Statistics: I was born in

 applied to a variety of other fields—including language, history,

-psychology, philosophy, religion, politics, and ethics.
-Properly
+psychology, economics, philosophy, religion, politics, and ethics, to

 used, I saw, logic is a reliable means of discerning the nonsensical from the